-Brief: Photograph and video roof survey of Kingston Hospital, Regency Wing
+Brief Case study 2: Photograph and video roof survey of Kingston Hospital, Regency Wing

-As the area was very sensitive (an operational hospital) with public moving around the site we were directed to the project manager on site, after signing in and completing various administration tasks, sometimes we are required to provide a H+ S report and operational manual, insurance etc…) we were shown the landing and take off site.
-This was well away from the general public and had restricted access, so we were confident that there would be minimal public traffic on site.
+As the area was very sensitive (an operational hospital) with public moving around the site we were directed to the project manager on site.
+After signing in and completing various administration tasks.
+Sometimes we are required to provide a H+ S report and operational manual, insurance etc…).
+We were shown the landing and take off site.
+This was well away from the general public and had restricted access.
+So we were confident that there would be minimal public traffic on site.

-Sometimes we don’t have any representation from the client (we just get a brief) so we need to make sure we cover all details from every angle so that the surveyors report covers is comprehensive.
-As the building is so large it takes several batteries to complete the UAV survey and as per usual once we had finished, the sun went in!
+Sometimes we don’t have any representation from the client (we just get a brief).
+So we need to make sure we cover all details from every angle so that the surveyors report covers is comprehensive.
+As the building is so large it takes several batteries to complete the UAV survey and as per usual once we had finished.
+The sun went in!
 Overcast days are so much easier for completing photography as you do not encounter such high contrast images.

 If you wish to have more information about our work please go to: https://www.helidronesurveys.co.uk